raginmari/RAGTextField/README.md

 - Use the `placeholderFont` property to assign a **custom font or font size** to the placeholder.
 By default, the placeholder uses the font of the text field.
 - Use the `placeholderColor` property to **change the color** of the placeholder.
 By default, the placeholder uses the text color of the text field.
+- Use the `transformedPlaceholderColor` property to set a color that is applied to the placeholder when the text field is being edited and the placeholder is transformed to its floating position.
 - Use the `placeholderScaleWhenEditing` property to specify the **scale applied to the placeholder** in its floating position above the text.
 The default value is 1.
 - Use the `scaledPlaceholderOffset` property to offset the placeholder in its floating position from the text.
 The default value is 0.
 Positive values **move the placeholder up**, away from the text.
 - The value of the `placeholderMode` property determines the **behavior of the placeholder**: